 Syncope may occur with or without accompanying bradycardia.

 - Although baroreceptor function usually diminishes with age, some people experience hypersensitive carotid baroreflexes.
-Carotid sinus hypersensitivity (CSH) is rare before the age of 50.
+CSH is rare before the age of 50.

-- It is an important cause of falls and syncope in the elderly.
+- Carotid sinus hypersensitivity is the most commonly reported cause of falls and syncope in older people.
 The prevalence of CSH in elderly patients presenting with falls is estimated as being about 25%.

 - Men are affected more often than women.